On tour in The Beatles vans...

 appearance at the ‘Royal Variety Show’.
 It was also photographed several times

 parked close to venues throughout the UK in 1964.
-This was most likely the van
+Corgi released a toy diecast model of the

 Thames, but got the colour wrong, using maroon and grey instead of white. *It